bajamircea/bajamircea.github.io/_posts/2025-07-12-one-two-lots.markdown

 of 250.
 It turns out that there were 4 left in the box.
 It's a movie scene because it's unusual to grasp such numbers.

-Daniel Kahneman in his book "Thinking Fast and Slow" mentiones the effort required for calculating "17 x 24".
+Daniel Kahneman in his book "Thinking Fast and Slow" mentions the effort required for calculating "17 x 24".
 We can do it, it's easier with a pen and paper rather than mentally, it's easier with a calculator, but we don't have a precise intuitive expectation of the result.
 17 and 24 are already large